 The ten minutes wasn't taken away from the hour long allocation.

-Practice 2 - Portuguese
+Result Free practice 2 - Portuguese